fyne-io/developer.fyne.io/started/demo.md

 If you want to see the Fyne toolkit in action before you start to code your own application, you can see our [demo app](https://github.com/fyne-io/fyne/tree/master/cmd/fyne_demo) application.

 ### Running

-If you want to, you can also install the demo using the following command (requires Go 1.16 or later):
+If you want to, you can run the demo directly using the following command (requires Go 1.16 or later):

     $ go run fyne.io/fyne/v2/cmd/fyne_demo@latest